 Even a brief visit to Lay of the Land’s Etsy shop will give you a glimpse of its founder’s affinity for restoration.
 Among the antiques offered online are centuries-old crates, record stands, dining furniture, tins, and similar housewares; but also slightly unconventional decor, including military-grade binoculars and a (working) vintage scale once used in a nursery.

 Rapp says the best furniture hails from the midcentury modern movement, an era of “clean lines, color, abstract pattern, and light,” but her findings aren’t limited to one period.
 She describes her collection as “eclectic” and uses everything from paint to patina in restoring — not rebuilding — artifacts.

 The undertaking isn’t glamorous, by any means.
 Rapp acquires most of her inventory by sifting through “old basements, barns, the side of the road, abandoned houses, thrift stores, and estate sales.”
 Her routine work attire requires boots, gloves, and a headlamp.
-But the venture has proven wholly rewarding.
-“This is my favorite part of what I do,” she says.
-“I find the best stuff when I’m digging under piles of junk.”
+Still, the venture has proven wholly rewarding: “This is my favorite part of what I do.
+I find the best stuff when I’m digging under piles of junk.”

 Not including her shop-dog, Whiskey, Rapp works independently.
 Though she doesn’t have immediate plans for a Lay of the Land storefront, Pittsburghers will be able to browse her latest finds in upcoming vintage fairs around the city.